Chase G. Woodhouse

-Chase Going Woodhouse (March 3, 1890 – December 12, 1984) was a prominent feminist leader, suffragist, and educator.
+Chase Going Woodhouse (March 3, 1890 – December 12, 1984) was an American politician, feminist, suffragist and educator.
 She served as a member of the United States House of Representatives representing the Second Congressional District of Connecticut, becoming the second Congresswoman from Connecticut, the first elected as a Democrat, and the first woman born outside the United States in either chamber of the U.S. Congress.

 Early life and education

 Woodhouse was born to American parents in Victoria, British Columbia, Canada.
 She attended Science Hill School in Shelbyville, Kentucky, and finished in 1908.
 She went to study at McGill University, earning a Bachelor of Arts degree with honors in 1912 and a Masters of Arts degree with Honors in 1914, both in Economics.
 She then studied at the University of Berlin and the University of Chicago.
 After graduating from McGill University, she began her career as a college professor and spent part of it as a well-known political figure in the women's suffrage movement and later in the Democratic Party of the State of Connecticut.
 While serving as a fellow in political economics at the University of Chicago, Chase Going met and eventually married a professor of government there, Edward Woodhouse.
 They had two children, Noel and Margaret.